BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 ### Channel sides

-Channel sides are seen from the user point of view. `local_balance` are the funds on the user side. `remote_balance` are the funds on the LSP side.
+Channel sides are seen from the user point of view. `user_balance` are the funds on the user side. `lsp_balance` are the funds on the LSP side.

 ### Sync vs Async Channel Open